 But how do you really know you and a prospective employer are a good match?
 And what questions should you ask to find out?

-Those are the questions I recently posed to the E-Learning Heroes Community.
-Following is a summary of some of the community’s best ideas and advice for making a new job love match.
+Here's a summary of some of the community’s best ideas and advice for making a new job love match.

 Cary Glenn: “I had an interview the other day and one question I asked was, ‘What is a typical day like?’
 In the past I have also asked, ‘Why did the last person leave this position?’
 If they were promoted that is a good sign.”